dbendy/message-queue/README.md

 1. improve my proof-of-concept code to elminate some unecessary sql queries

+1. index the status column of my message table, which I don't think I ever did

-1. use a real database such as postgress as opposed to sqlite
+1. use a real database such as postgress as opposed to sqlite (this should be done regardless before serving any production traffic)

-1. use a columnar database and index on the status column so that the database can select all the messages that need processing very quickly
+1. apopt a policy of eviction from the messages table so that the select operation latency doesn't perpetually grow

+1. use a columnar database as it is optimized to run a SELECT ...
+WHERE on a large table

 1. create a caching layer within the code so that the unprocessed jobs are stored either directly in memory or in something like redis.
 The inherent complexity there is figuring out how to keep the database and cache in sync